Join us on the Uganda Wildlife Tour!

-After an early morning breakfast you will depart on a game drive in the northern sector of Queen Elizabeth National Park.
-With the massive Ruwenzori Mountains as a backdrop, this part of the park provides excellent opportunities to observe tree-climbing lions, leopard, giant forest hog, cape buffalo, elephant, Defassa waterbuck, Uganda kobs, topi, and bushbuck.
-In the afternoon we will embark on a 3-hour boat ride of the 32 kilometer Kazinga channel which is home to hippos, Nile crocodiles, buffalo, elephants, and 600 resident species of birds.
+After an early morning breakfast, you will depart on a game drive in the northern sector of Queen Elizabeth National Park.
+With the massive Ruwenzori Mountains as a backdrop, this part of the park provides excellent opportunities to observe tree-climbing lions, leopards, giant forest hogs, cape buffalo, elephants, Defassa waterbuck, Uganda kobs, topi, and bushbuck.
+In the afternoon we will embark on a 3-hour boat ride of the 32-kilometer Kazinga Channel which is home to hippos, Nile crocodiles, buffalo, elephants, and 600 resident species of birds.

 Today make your way to Bwindi National Park which lies on the edge of the Rift Valley.
 The park is most famous for the rare mountain gorillas and the drive to the park is incredibly scenic, passing through various local villages and lush green countryside.
 On your way, stop at the Equator where you can take photos with one foot in each hemisphere and witness the Coriolis Effect in real-time!
 You will stop for lunch at the Ngongo Cultural Center for some authentic Ugandan cuisine and a cultural tour.

-After breakfast, leave the countryside and to the city to Kampala, the capital of Uganda.
+After breakfast, leave the countryside for the city of Kampala, the capital of Uganda.
 Kampala is bordered by Lake Victoria, Africa’s largest lake.
 The city offers a multitude of historical and cultural attractions for visitors to explore.
-Upon arrival, you will embark on a city tour that will include such sites as the Gadaffi Mosque, Kabaka’s Palace, Idi Amin’s torture chambers, the Ba’hai temple, and local restaurants and craft markets.
+Upon arrival, you will embark on a city tour that will include such sites as the Gadaffi Mosque, Kabaka’s Palace, Idi Amin’s torture chambers, the Ba’hai Temple, and local restaurants and craft markets.
 End the day with a local meal and a traditional music and dance performance at the Ndere Cultural Center.